 1. While sitting on the seat, set the parking brake, move the gear shift lever to neutral and move the power take off (PTO) to disengaged.
-Now rise slightly from the seat and turn the ignition key to start; the engine should not crank.
+Now rise slightly from the seat and turn the ignition key to "START"; the engine should not crank.
 2. While sitting on the seat, move the gear shift lever to neutral and move the power take off (PTO) to engaged.
-Now turn the ignition key to start; the engine should not crank.
+Now turn the ignition key to "START"; the engine should not crank.
 3. While sitting on the seat, move the power take off (PTO) to disengaged and move the gear shift lever out of neutral.
-Now turn the ignition key to start; the engine should not crank.
+Now turn the ignition key to "START"; the engine should not crank.
 4. While sitting on the seat, set the parking brake, move the gear shift lever to neutral and move the power take off (PTO) to disengaged.
 Now start the engine.
 While the engine is running, move the power take off (PTO) to engaged and rise slightly from the seat; the engine should stop.
 5. While sitting on the seat, set the parking brake, move the gear shift lever to neutral and move the power take off (PTO) to disengaged.
 Now start the engine.
-While the engine is running, release the parking brake, depress the clutch, place the gear shift lever into gear, and begin driving the tractor.
+While the engine is running, depress the clutch, place the gear shift lever into gear, release the parking brake and begin driving the tractor.
 While driving rise slightly from the seat; the engine should stop.
 6. While sitting on the seat, set the parking brake, move the gear shift lever to neutral and move the power take off (PTO) to disengaged.
 Now start the engine.
 While the engine is running, depress the clutch and place the gear shift lever into gear; the engine should stop.

-7. While sitting on the seat, move the PTO in the disengage position and the gear shifter in neutral.
+7. Put the PTO lever in the "disengage" position and the gear shifter in neutral.
 Now start the engine.
-While the engine is running, move the

-PTO to the engage position, push in the clutch and put the gear shifter in reverse.
-The PTO clutch should disengage.
+While the engine is running, move the PTO lever to the "engage" position, push in the clutch and put the gear shifter in reverse.
+The engine should stop.

-8. While sitting on the seat, move the PTO in the disengage position and the gear shifter in neutral.
+8. Put the PTO lever in the "disengage" position and the gear shifter in neutral.
 Now start the engine.
-Move the PTO to the engage position and turn the Keychoice key and release.
+Move the PTO lever to the "engage" position and turn the "keychoice" key and release.
 The Operating-in-Reverse warning light should illuminate.
-Move the PTO to the disengage position and the Operating-in-Reverse warning light should turn off.
+Move the PTO lever to the "disengage" position and the Operating-in-Reverse warning light should turn off.